gliviu/json-easy-filter/README.md

 * `node.filter(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 The result of callback call is added to an array which is later returned by filter method.
 When filter method is called for a node other than root, `localContext` holds info relative to that node.
 If it is called for root `localContext` is equivalent to `childNode`.
 See `JefLocalContext` class below.
 * `node.validate(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 If any of the calls to callback method returns false, validate method will also return false. `localContext` is treated the same as for filter method.
 * `node.remove(callback)` - traverses node's children and triggers `callback(childNode, localContext)`.
 Callback method is expected to return the nodes to be deleted.
 Either a JefNode or an array of JefNode objects may be returned.
 After traversal is completed the nodes are removed from Js tree.
 The root object is never deleted.
+* `node.refresh()` - call this to update Jef object after any of node's content have been created/updated/deleted.
 `node.remove(callback)` returns: true in case of success; false if anything other than JefNode is returned by callback method.

 **JefLocalContext class**